 To find your nearest Social Security office, you may call 1-800-772-1213 or search online at www.socialsecurity.gov/locator.

 Forms you must complete

-When filing for disability benefits in Alabama or Florida, you must complete several required reports and documents either online or in person at your local Social Security office:
+When filing for disability benefits in Alabama, you must complete several required reports and documents either online or in person at your local Social Security office:

 What you need when filing your application

 When filing for Social Security disability benefits in or Alabama, it is important to be prepared by gathering together all the necessary documents and information, including: